B0rgar/MFOS-VCA/README.md

 imported to kicad.
-IO board redesigned for thonkicons jacks. panel made.
+IO board redesigned for thonkicons jacks. increased distance between boards and changed the nibbles panel made.

 PCBS ordered from JLCPCB. will update after building and testing.